Tesla : sticks by Model 3 target, warns spending could rise in 2018 | 4-Traders

 Other new projects requiring high upfront investment include the recently unveiled Tesla Semi to the upcoming Model Y SUV and a factory in China.
 Tesla said in November that Tesla was "well capitalized" for the delayed Model 3 production schedule.

 Tesla ended the fourth quarter with $3.37 billion in cash, just below the $3.5 billion in the previous quarter, which had been boosted by a $1.8 billion debt sale.
-Earlier this month, the company raised $546 million in securitized notes backed by Model S and X lease payments, the first time Tesla has securitized its leases.
+Earlier this month, the company raised $546 million in securitised notes backed by Model S and X lease payments, the first time Tesla has securitised its leases.

 "With its cash drain growing and production and gross margin visibility low, we consider Tesla a show-me story," wrote Bernstein analyst Toni Sacconaghi Jr. in a note published Wednesday before the release of results.